egarcia28/Engineering-4/README.md

 [My code is here](https://github.com/egarcia28/Engineering_4_Notebook/blob/main/raspberry-pi/morse_code_1.py)

 ### Reflection
 Although this was a technically easy assignment, I had some trouble with creating the logic portions of the program.
-For example, this for loop ''' for x in range(len(string)): '''  caused some confusion as I had never worked this in depth with strings in python before, but once I learned some new syntax (to me) for string functions (like "len()") the logic portion of this assignment went pretty fast.
+For example, this for loop '''for x in range(len(string))'''  caused some confusion as I had never worked this in depth with strings in python before, but once I learned some new syntax (to me) for string functions (like "len()") the logic portion of this assignment went pretty fast.
 One really "cool trick" I used for this assignment was editing the morse code dictionary in order to add a "/" at every instance of a space.

 &nbsp;